 Interlibrary Loan Service

 - The loan period for all Interlibrary Loans is 3 weeks, with no renewals.
-If you need more time, you can request another copy through ILL once the first one has been returned.
+If you need more time, request another copy through ILL once the first one has been returned.

 Tips on Using the Interlibrary Loan Form

 - When searching for an item, you will see a list of libraries that own the item.
 You do not need to choose one of the libraries that own the item.
 The ILL system will make the choice based on availability.

 - Select the blue "Request Item" button on the right side of the page when you are ready to request the item.

 - Under "Choose your home library," pick McKinney Public Library System.
 You will then be asked to choose a pickup location: John and Judy Gay Library or the Hall Memorial Library.

 - If you receive an error message while placing the request, please email [email protected] with your library card number, which library you’d like to pick it up from (Roy & Helen Hall or John & Judy Gay), the title and author of the item you are requesting, and the desired format (book, CD, DVD, etc.).